silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/01_Functional_Testing.md

 	:::php
 	$page = $this->post($url);

-Performs a POST request on $url and retrieves the [api:HTTPResponse].
+Performs a POST request on $url and retrieves the [HTTPResponse](api:SilverStripe\Control\HTTPResponse).
 This also changes the current page to the value of the response.

 ## Submit